What is an EV solid-state battery?

 There is also a safety benefit.
 The liquids used in lithium-ion batteries are susceptible to heat or impact, and in a worst-case scenario, could ignite.
-With no liquids, solid-state batteries do not have this problem, and are therefore considered safer for use in EVs.
+With no liquids, a solid-state battery does not have this problem, and is therefore considered safer for use in EVs.

 Currently under development

-Carmakers that are developing solid-state battery technology include:
+Carmakers that are developing EV solid-state battery technology include:

 - Toyota, which plans to launch a vehicle in 2025 using these batteries, possibly as part of a hybrid powertrain to begin with.